Compliance Toolkit for Programmable Messaging

 - Opt-in and unsubscribe confirmations

 If Compliance Toolkit classifies a message as non-essential and it falls within Quiet Hours, it will not be sent immediately.
-Instead, by default the message is automatically rescheduled to be delivered after Quiet Hours, and the message metadata in the following ways:
+Instead, by default the message is automatically re-scheduled to be delivered after Quiet Hours, and the message metadata is updated in the following ways:

 - The delivery status changes to

-timestamp in the Message Logs that states when it plans to deliver the message.
+ScheduledAttimestamp in the Message Logs that states when the scheduled message would be attempted to be delivered.

-You can track the scheduled status with existing webhooks, logs and Messaging Insights experience.
+You can track the messages with scheduled status with existing webhooks, logs and Messaging Insights experience.

 This feature delivers messages while respecting both compliance requirements and recipient experience.